By Melisa Marzett

 Regular public schools may provide special needs services that will assist with both in-school programs and after-school events.
-There are also special schools for children with disabilities.
-However, it also happens that many parents can be confident that at home, they will be able to give the child more in terms of development, education, and health, than the child would receive at school.
+However, children with chronic illnesses can fall behind in school from too many doctor appointments and not feeling well, so an out-of-the-box education solution may be required.
+There are special schools for children with disabilities.
+It also happens that many parents can be confident that at home, they will be able to give the child more in terms of development, education, and health, than the child would receive at school.

 Federal laws such as the Individuals with Disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA) state that every child should be allowed to attend school in the “least restrictive” setting possible.
 The choice of the form of education depends mainly on the health and condition of the student.
 Psychologists and social workers can work together with teachers to help parents choose the best educational option individually for each child, along with the proper organization of the curriculum, nutrition, and psychological support.